Introduction to a Savings Account: What It Is & How It Works

 Certificates of Deposit

-These are a type of savings account where a larger sum of money is deposited into an account for a long period.
+These are accounts where a larger sum of money is deposited into an account for a long period.
 The commitment period for CDs varies according to banks, but they could be as long as 10 years or as short as three months, depending on the terms of the bank and the interest rate attached.

 It goes without saying that you get a higher interest rate for longer periods and higher deposits.
 The idea behind CDs is that you are not supposed to withdraw the deposited money until the agreed time elapses because making withdrawals before the agreed time may come with extra fees or charges, depending on the bank or financial institution.
 While some banks may offer no-fee early withdrawals, their rate may not be as high as others.